MontealegreLuis/activity-feed/README.md

 }
 ```

-### Adding objects as context entries
+#### Adding objects to an activity context

-This library provides a `ContextSerializer` that depends on an [ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html) to convert any type of object into a context entry.
+We can add any object to an activity context using a `ContextSerializer`.
+The context serializer depends on an [ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html).

+Suppose you want to know the information of new accounts in your application.

 ```java
 import com.fasterxml.jackson.databind.ObjectMapper;